-Chart 2: System Redesign Priorities

-SYSTEM REDESIGN PRIORITIES SYSTEM ELEMENT PRIORITIES FOR ACTION Curriculum Learning outcomes and associated activities must be relevant to engage the 21 st Century digital learner.
+Chart 2: System Redesign Priorities SYSTEM REDESIGN PRIORITIES SYSTEM ELEMENT PRIORITIES FOR ACTION Curriculum Learning outcomes and associated activities must be relevant to engage the 21st Century digital learner.
 The number of learning outcomes must be reduced substantially to increase instructional time and allow for depth of understanding.
 Learning outcomes must be rationalized across subject areas to reduce redundancy while strengthening cross-curricular relationships.
 Higher levels of learner performance in literacy and numeracy performance must be achieved.
-21 st Century competencies (6Cs of 21C) must be infused through-out all learning outcomes.
-Assessment regime(s) must be complementary to 21 st Century learning outcomes and pedagogical practices.
+21st Century competencies (7Cs of 21C) must be infused through-out all learning outcomes.
+Assessment regime(s) must be complementary to 21st Century learning outcomes and pedagogical practices.
 Digital technology must be harnessed to ensure data generation dynamic and timely, and able to be mined effectively and efficiently to allow timely adjustments and interventions.
 Roles within education systems must be rationalized and clarified to enhance efficiency of program delivery.

-Pedagogy Teaching practices and assessment methods must change to align with 21 st Century models of learning.
-Teachers must achieve fluency in using new technologies to engage and support student learning; Personalized learning opportunities must be offered to all students; Learners must have individualized access to the internet and digital resources; Teachers must offer project based learning opportunities to students reflecting the students passion and interest areas.
-Teachers must embrace collaborative teaching models (e.g. professional learning communities); The application of social media to learning must be achieved; Complementary standards and assessments must be realized; Flexibility in instructional time allocations must be attained to support anytime anywhere learning.
-Learning Environment Learning spaces must be flexible and offer opportunities for both personalized and collaborative learning.
+Pedagogy

+Teaching practices and assessment methods must change to align with 21st Century models of learning.

+Teachers must achieve fluency in using new technologies to engage and support student learning.

+Personalized learning opportunities must be offered to all students.

+Learners must have individualized access to the internet and digital resources.

+Teachers must offer project based learning opportunities to students reflecting the students passion and interest areas.

+Teachers must embrace collaborative teaching models (e.g. professional learning communities).

+The application of social media to learning must be achieved.

+Complementary standards and assessments must be realized.

+Flexibility in instructional time allocations must be attained to support anytime anywhere learning.

+Learning Fnyironment

+Learning spaces must be flexible and offer opportunities for both personalized and collaborative learning.

 Mobile learning opportunities should be integrated with other learning delivery models, where appropriate.

-Learning environments must be ICT rich with adequate technical support and infrastructure Design standards must support Anytime Anywhere learning opportunities.
+Learning environments must be ICT rich with adequate technical support and infrastructure

+Design standards must support Anytime Anywhere learning opportunities.

 On-line learning, blended learning and virtual schools must be pursued as viable and relevant options to meeting the needs of many learners.

 Networks must be designed to facilitate a seamless transition between digital devices to access the internet.

+Assistive technologies to support the diversified needs of learners must be ubiquitous.

+Governance

-Assistive technologies to support the full range of learners, including gifted learners and learners with learning or physical disabilities, must be ubiquitous.
-Governance Creating a 21 st Century model of learning requires a strategic and focused approach by governments and educators, and an alignment of purpose within the system.
+Creating a 21st Century model of learning requires a strategic and focused approach by governments and educators, and an alignment of purpose within the system.

 Leadership must be a shared responsibility of all education partners and stakeholders, demanding highly collaborative and communicative design and implementation processes.

 Creativity and innovation in the classroom is best promoted when central education agencies are responsible for policy (learning outcomes and resources) and schools are empowered and resourced to be creative and innovative in the delivery of learning (student performance and engagement).

-School Leaders must model 21 Century skills in daily decision making, develop school improvement plans reflecting 21 st Century learning goals and support procedures and practices which promote the shift in mindset required to achieve 21 Century learning in school.
+School Leaders must model 21 Century skills in daily decision making, develop school improvement plans reflecting 21st Century learning goals and support procedures and practices which promote the shift in mindset required to achieve 21 Century learning in school.

+Citizen Engagement

-Citizen Engagement Parental and community engagement in the transformation process is a pre-requisite to success.
+Parental and community engagement in the transformation process is a pre-requisite to success.

 Community engagement is essential to offer students both in-school learning supports and authentic learning opportunities outside the classroom.

-Societal awareness of and support for the return on investment benefits (economic, social, environmental, financial and personal) of 21 st Century models of learning are essential for successful transformation.
+Societal awareness of and support for the return on investment benefits (economic, social, environmental, financial and personal) of 21st Century models of learning are essential for successful transformation.